AidoP/rysk-core/readme.md

 > Note: This list does not account for errors and/or bugs in the implementation.
 Perfect compliance is not guaranteed
 >
-> If an instruction does not behave as specified please leave an issue
+> If an instruction does not behave as specified in the ISA, please leave an issue

 |   Extension   | Support |
 | :-----------: | :-----: |